inner blog mica

 What Isn’t Covered by MiCA?

-MiCA has specified that in certain circumstances, there are exceptions to its coverage, one of the reasons being that these areas are already defined in existing legislation.
+MiCA has specified that in certain circumstances, there are exceptions to its coverage, one reason being that these areas are already defined in existing legislation.

-For the full list of exceptions, please see Article 2 of the current released Proposal for a Regulation on Markets in Crypto Assets.
+For the full list of exceptions, please see Article 2 of the Regulation on Markets in Crypto Assets.

-• persons who provide crypto-asset services exclusively for their parent companies, for their subsidiaries or for other subsidiaries of their parent companies;
+• "persons who provide crypto-asset services exclusively for their parent companies, for their own subsidiaries or for other subsidiaries of their parent companies;

 • the European Financial Stability Facility and the European Stability Mechanism;